ochsnerd/lerw/README.md

 # TODO

+- test (give seed as arg, check that some basic setup is correct)
-- write makefile to programmatically compute plot for alpha
+- update makefile (copy into location for interface.py)
-- Find abstraction for steppers
+- write abstractions for stepper
 - Refactor Point?
 - Visualize walk